parityparrot/pywinstall/README.md

 Windows installer for FTDI device and sound playback.

-Driver files are copied from `inno-setup/driver/` and obtained from the libusb-win32 [source](https://sourceforge.net/p/libusb-win32/wiki/Home/).
+Driver files are copied from `inno-setup\driver\` and obtained from the libusb-win32 [source](https://sourceforge.net/p/libusb-win32/wiki/Home/).

 The executable was built using [pyinstaller](https://www.pyinstaller.org/).